Full-Stack Payment Platforms: A Complete Guide for Merchants

 Payment platforms typically consist of several key components, including:

-At the heart of any payment platform is the merchant account.
 A merchant account is a specialized bank account that allows businesses to accept payments from customers via credit cards, debit cards, and other electronic payment methods.
 It acts as a holding account for funds collected from sales transactions before they are transferred to the business’s designated bank account.
 The merchant account serves as the foundation for processing payments and is typically set up with a payment processor or an acquiring bank.

 - Enables businesses to accept online payments from customers.

 - Provides a secure and reliable way to manage funds.

 - Allows for easy reconciliation and tracking of payments.